kobyspear/hello-world/README.md

 # hello-world
-This repository is for practicing the GitHub Flow.
-I’m ChatGPT, a language model developed by OpenAI.
+Added this line before the original existing second line This repository is 4 practicing the GitHub Flow.
+[Added this text in existing line] I’m ChatGPT, a language model developed by OpenAI.
 My purpose is to assist users by providing information, answering questions, and engaging in discussions on a wide variety of topics.
 Here are some key points about me:

 1. **Technology**: